Get answers for your health queries from top Doctors for FREE!

 Causes of Small Head Syndrome in adults

-It is important to note that microcephaly can be present at birth (congenital) or it can develop after birth (acquired).
-In some cases, the cause of microcephaly may not be identified and the condition may be classified as idiopathic.
+It is important to note that microcephaly can occur at birth (congenital) or develop after birth (acquired).
+In some cases, the cause of microcephaly may not be identified, and the condition may be classified as idiopathic.

-The cause of Small Head Syndrome in adults is also known as Microcephaly.
-It can be further divided into two categories: Congenital and Acquired.
+The cause of Small Head Syndrome in adults is also known as Microcephaly, which can be further divided into two categories:

-• Congenital Microcephaly: It's a condition present at birth and can be caused by genetic mutations or chromosomal abnormalities.
-Infections can also cause congenital Microcephaly during pregnancy, such as rubella, cytomegalovirus, and toxoplasmosis, or exposure to certain toxins, such as alcohol or lead.
+• Congenital Microcephaly: This condition is present at birth and can be caused by genetic mutations or chromosomal abnormalities.
+Infections, such as rubella, cytomegalovirus, and toxoplasmosis, or exposure to certain toxins, such as alcohol or lead, can also cause congenital microcephaly during pregnancy.

-• Acquired Microcephaly occurs after birth and can be caused by various factors.
-For eg. brain infections, brain injury, or neurodegenerative diseases.
+• Acquired Microcephaly occurs after birth and can be caused by various factors, such as brain infections, brain injury, or neurodegenerative diseases.
 Specific medical treatments, like radiation therapy or chemotherapy, can also cause Acquired Microcephaly.

 There could be cases where the cause of Small Head Syndrome in adults is unknown.
 It's called Idiopathic Microcephaly.